rya-sge/access-denied/_posts/2024-10-23-ecdsa-overview.md

 \end{aligned}
 $$

-where `G` is the generator point of the elliptic curve, and `Q` is a point on the curve.
+where `G` is the generator point of the elliptic curve, and the result`A` is a point on the curve.

 ### Signing